All » Google Workspace » How Google Workspace Gives Each User Unlimited Email Addresses

 lou@yourcrmdemo.com

-Lou can submit a web form on a vendor’s website using:
+Lou can submit a web form on a vendor’s website using the following email address:

 lou+vendorname@yourcrmdemo.com

-Lou could also use an automation tool such as IFTTT to text message alert her if a VIP has sent her an email.
+Lou could also use an automation tool such as IFTTT to text message alert him if a VIP has sent him an email.

 Since the two dimensions can work in combination, this email address is also valid: